 (Click the image to visit the Svengoolie website.)

-Svengoolie has been the premiere horror show icon of Chicago since multiple Emmy-award-winner Rich Koz became the hand-picked successor to the original Svengoolie back in the late 70s.
+Svengoolie has a new show time: Saturdays at 8 pm/7 pm CT on MeTV.
+Click on the photo for his schedule.
+He has been the premiere horror show icon of Chicago since multiple Emmy-award-winner Rich Koz became the hand-picked successor to the original Svengoolie back in the late 70s.
 Since then, generations of viewers have become fans of the monstrous mirth and movies that this video vampire dispenses every week over the airwaves!

-See his special Wacky Package designed by Sam Gambino in the Scary Monsters Monster Memories 2016/2017 Yearbooknow available for order!
+See his special Wacky Package designed by Sam Gambino in Monster Memories #24/25.
+Also look for him featured in the upcoming Monster Memories #26 available in March 2018!

 (Click the image to visit the Dr. Gangrene YouTube.com page and subscribe to his channel!)